FREE CONSULTATIONS – (215) 564-0644

 Philadelphia, Pennsylvania Criminal Defense Lawyers – Strategy & Skill

 Each situation requires different defense strategies and pre-trial motions to present an aggressive challenge to the case.
-The criminal defense lawyers at Nenner & Namerow, P.C. have successfully litigated thousands of pre-trial motions, including motions to suppress or motions to reveal the identity of the confidential informant.
+The Nenner Law Firm has successfully litigated thousands of pre-trial motions, including motions to suppress or motions to reveal the identity of the confidential informant.
 Our attorneys have been able to get cases dismissed for lack of evidence or a violation of constitutional rights.

 Therefore, suppression issues must be investigated thoroughly.
 It takes a great deal of experience and trial skill to win a suppression hearing and get drug evidence thrown out of the case.
 Police officers who testify at suppression hearings must be cross-examined effectively.
 Inconsistencies and factual errors must be shown to the trial judge.
 In many suppression hearings, it is often necessary to present a witness or other evidence.